News about coronaviruses seems to increase as epidemic spreads

 The night of March 11, 2020, we may remember the moment when the coronavirus trigger reaches a new level of severity in the United States

+FUTURES DIVE AGAIN AFTER CHAIR TRUMP SEEKS TO CALM Fears of CORNAVIRUS

 Around 9 p.m.
-ET, President Trump told the nation of the Oval Office that he called for a temporary stop on air travel to the United States from Europe, excluding flights from Great Britain and those carrying cargo, in order to contain the spread of the virus.
+ET Wednesday, President Trump told the nation of the Oval Office that he called for a temporary stop on air travel to the United States from Europe, excluding flights from Great Britain and those carrying cargo, in order to contain the spread of the virus.

 SEAN HANNITY CALLS FOR AMERICAN UNITY ON CORONAVIRUS AND MOVES THE ROLE OF CHINA